IV. Program Income Procedures

 This report form is completed on a quarterly basis if program income is generated as a direct result of an agency-funded activity.
 A grant funded project may not generate income unless approved by OCJP.
 Current program income information for State and Local Government and Educational subrecipients should be reported on the online Quarterly Program Income Summary Report.

-NOTE: State and Local Government and Educational subrecipients that do not generate program income must submit the Income Summary Report form annually 15 days after the end of the fiscal year or end of the grant period.
-Effective July 1, 2018 the report is due annually by July 31st or 30 days after end of the grant period.
+NOTE: State and Local Government and Educational subrecipients that do not generate program income must submit the Income Summary Report form.
+The report is due annually by July 31st or 30 days after end of the grant period.

 Current program income information should be reported by Non-profit agency subrecipients on the online Policy 03 Quarterly Expense and Revenue Report.
 The program income amount, if any, is reported on line 39 of Schedule B. (See OCJP Appendix J).
 This report is required to be submitted quarterly whether program income is generated or not because it also reports expenses.
 If there is no special condition on the grant concerning the accounting for program income after the funding period, then program income can be used at the discretion of the subrecipient.